QuietJoon/CEREScript-Explorer01/Documents/ParallelPerformance.md

 When I assign more core to the program, the performance becomes slower.
 I can't understand, why it shows like that way.

+## Investigation with ThreadScope

+### Serial version (-N4, single)

+Use single core, but GC runs parallel.

+### Parallel version (-N4, async)

+Use multi core in some part, but not all part.

+## Fix

+### For Serial version

+Optimize RTS option that limiting assigned number of core for GC.

+### For Parallel version

+Arithmetic calculation was not finished in each thread.
+Therefore, the arithmetic calculation was executed in single thread.

+To avoid this situation, add `seq` when return the `Env`.